-If your old device is in good working condition, why not consider just upgrading the software.
-Fixing an older model to further prolong its life presents a much greener option than buying new.
-Reducing your consumption lessens the environmental impact of manufacturing new devices, which uses large amounts of water and energy.
+If your old device is in good working condition, why not consider just upgrading the software?
+Fixing an older model to further prolong its life presents a much greener option than buying new one.
+Reducing your consumption lessens the environmental impact of manufacturing new devices, which use large amounts of water and energy.

 3. Return the Item